Bok Choy is an Asian superfood, packed with nutrients like vitamin A and C, fiber, minerals and proteins.

 - 1 cm grated ginger root optional

-- 3 tbsp soy sauce for serving
+- 3 tablespoon soy sauce for serving

 - Pour sesame oil into your Instant Pot, then add garlic and ginger.